deliveryhero/hfc-pubsub/README.md

 };
 ```

-### Subscription with a Deadletter Policy
+### Subscription with a Dead-letter Policy

-It is possible to define a deadltter policy for a subscription.
+It is possible to define a dead-letter policy for a subscription.
 If the dead letter topic does not exist, it will be created automatically by the framework.

 ```javascript
 // PUBSUB_ROOT_DIR/subscriptions/simple.topic.sub.js